-An alternative bridal bouquet idea full of foraged winter floral treats if your looking for something seasonal and a little less cliche!
-This one was created by award-winning wedding florist based in Hampshire using winter foliages with spirea, roses, viburnum, convolvulus, delphinium, reindeer moss, feathers and cream Poinsettia.
+This is an alternative bridal bouquet idea if you’re looking for something seasonal and a little less cliche.
+This one was created by award-winning wedding florist based in Hampshire using winter foliage.
+These included spirea, roses, viburnum, convolvulus, delphinium, reindeer moss, feathers and cream Poinsettia too.

 Sparkling Christmas Decor Cones

 You will need: